-If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in Tier 5 (Specialty Tier).
-You cannot ask for an exception to the co-pay or coinsurance amount we require you to pay for the drug.

-2. Removing a restriction on our coverage for a covered drug.
+- If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in Tier 5 (Specialty Tier).
+You cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the drug. - 2.
+Removing a restriction on our coverage for a covered drug.
 There are extra rules or restrictions that apply to certain drugs on our List of Covered Drugs (Formulary) (for more information, go to Chapter 5 and look for Section 4).

-Asking for removal of a restriction on coverage for a drug is sometimes called asking for a "formulary exception."
+Legal Terms Asking for removal of a restriction on coverage for a drug is sometimes called asking for a "formulary exception."

 - The extra rules and restrictions on coverage for certain drugs include: - Being required to use the generic version of a drug instead of the brand name drug. - Getting plan approval in advance before we will agree to cover the drug for you.
 (This is sometimes called "prior authorization.") - Being required to try a different drug first before we will agree to cover the drug you are asking for.
 (This is sometimes called "step therapy.") - Quantity limits.
-For some drugs, there are restrictions on the amount of the drug you can have. - 3.
-Changing coverage of a drug to a lower cost-sharing tier.
-Every drug on our Drug List is in one of six cost-sharing tiers.
-In general, the lower the cost-sharing tier number, the less you will pay as your share of the cost of the drug.
+For some drugs, there are restrictions on the amount of the drug you can have.